Leo-Bon-exe/ESP-IOT/README.md

-# IoT Application
+# IoT Energy Monitoring Application

-This project uses an ESP microcontroller to measure current and voltage for real-time energy monitoring.
+This project utilizes an ESP microcontroller to measure current and voltage for real-time energy monitoring.
 It calculates power consumption and displays the cost through a mobile IoT application.

-Features
+## Features
-Real-Time Monitoring: Measures current and voltage from connected devices.
+- **Real-Time Monitoring**: Measures current and voltage from connected devices.
-Energy and Cost Calculation: Tracks power usage and calculates the cost.
+- **Energy and Cost Calculation**: Tracks power usage and calculates the cost.
-Mobile Integration: Displays data via a mobile application.
+- **Mobile Integration**: Displays data via a user-friendly mobile application.
-IoT-Based Solution: Uses WiFi to transmit data for remote access.
+- **IoT-Based Solution**: Uses WiFi to transmit data for remote access and control.